twcau/OfficeSpaceManager/MODULES.md

 - Provides shared utility functions (validation, file I/O, connection helpers, etc.).
 - **Exported Functions:**
   - `Get-StandardDeskName` — Returns a standardised desk name for a given resource.
-  - `Connect-ExchangeAdmin` — Connects to Exchange Online as an admin.
+  - `Connect-ExchangeAdmin` — Connects to Exchange Online as an admin (robust, session-reusing, authoritative session validation, clear diagnostic output).
-  - `Connect-Graph` — Connects to Microsoft Graph.
+  - `Connect-Graph` — Connects to Microsoft Graph (robust, session-reusing, authoritative session validation, clear diagnostic output).
-  - `Connect-TeamsService` — Connects to Microsoft Teams service.
+  - `Connect-TeamsService` — Connects to Microsoft Teams service (robust, session-reusing, authoritative session validation, clear diagnostic output).
 - **Special Utility:**
   - `Resolve-OfficeSpaceManagerRoot.ps1` — Robustly resolves the project root and sets `$env:OfficeSpaceManagerRoot` for all module imports.
 This script is dot-sourced at the top of every script that uses Import-Module, ensuring all module paths are absolute and error-proof regardless of working directory or invocation method.
-- **Note:**
+- **Notes:**
+  - All connection routines handle authentication cancellation and log all outcomes.
-  - `Connect-ExchangeAdmin` is now proactively called and robustly error-handled in the main entry script (`Invoke-MainMenu.ps1`).
+  - All connection logic is proactively called and robustly error-handled in the main entry script (`Invoke-MainMenu.ps1`).
+  - All modules and functions use approved PowerShell verbs for discoverability and linter compliance.
+  - All modules are validated with PSScriptAnalyzer for code quality.
+  - Any rename or modularisation includes a project-wide update of all references and documentation.
+  - All error messages require user acknowledgement and remain visible until acknowledged.
+  - All output and documentation use EN-AU spelling and accessible, inclusive language.
 - Used by: All scripts and modules for common logic.

 ---